KyryloKozlovskyi/AI-Document-Processor/README.md

 # AI Document Processor

 AI Document Processor is an advanced event management system with AI-powered form processing capabilities designed for small businesses.
-The application allows users to submit forms and PDF documents, which are automatically analyzed using artificial intelligence to extract and process relevant information.
+The application allows users to submit forms and PDF documents, which are analysed and summarised using artificial intelligence to extract and process relevant information.

 ## 📋 Table of Contents